Why Is My Afro Hair Dry?

 Too much Moisturiser Can Cause Hair Loss

 So, we have established that afro hair requires frequent moisturising maintenance to prevent dryness and breakage… but too much of it can be counterproductive.
 Applying too much moisturiser to your hair can result in your hair follicles becoming blocked.
 Blocking hair follicles prevents the secretion of sebum on the scalp.
 Sebum is vital for scalp health because it contains an acid mantle which kills bacteria and protects the scalp from infection.
 Scalp infections can hinder hair growth and cause hair loss, potentially triggering hair loss conditions such as Central Centrifugal Cicatricial Alopecia.
+To avoid product build up and all of the problems which stem from over product use, we recommend weekly shampoos, click here for more information on why it is important to shampoo your hair.
 If you are suffering from a hair loss condition, it is advisable to seek treatment such as soon as possible to prevent permanent hair loss.

 ProTress Essential Scalp Therapy Energising Shampoo and Lotion contains natural extracts of Rosemary and Nettle and the patented Si MATRIX PF which rebalances and purifies the scalp, preventing the hair follicle from becoming clogged by sebum from over productive sebaceous glands.
 ProTress Essential Scalp Therapy Energising Shampoo and Lotion stimulates the flow of blood around the scalp and revitalises hair follicles which improves hair production, extending the anagen (growth) stage of the hair growth cycle, restoring hair growth, making hair thicker and stronger whilst reducing hair loss.